 Mental Health Awareness campaigns take place globally each May to raise awareness, educate the public, and reduce the stigma associated with mental illness.
-This year felt especially important as we collectively navigate through a post-pandemic health check.
-More than 42% of people surveyed by the US Census Bureau in December reported symptoms of anxiety or depression in December, an increase from 11% the previous year.
 As a company, it is crucial to provide health and well-being support and resources to our employees.

 The UK recognizes a Mental Health Awareness Week, while the US observes Mental Health Awareness month.
-This year, we invited employees to participate in four well-being workshops designed to help bring awareness and provide practical tips for taking care of yourself.
+In 2021, the UK team invited employees to participate in four well-being workshops designed to help bring awareness and provide practical tips for taking care of yourself.
 These remote Zoom classes, taught by expert coaches at Wilson Spirit, focused on themes of self-care, sleep awareness, journaling for mental health, and building resilience.

 “The wellness workshop sessions gave me a chance to reflect on areas I don’t specifically stop to think about and reiterate and act on things I already know but ignore, on topics such as how self-care is important and how sleep plays into our productivity and overall health,” said team member Veena Kannan.
 “The sessions provided practical tips and tools such as meditation and journaling, to accomplish these so that we can effectively practice these in our daily lives.”
 Team member Preeti Jain added that incorporating tools and tips into a regular routine “is challenging but can rapidly yield a positive impact on overall health.”